icarusfactor/opensim-install/README.md

   Now you have your avatar enabled and active to walk/fly around the region.

-**Terrain changes water levels**
+**Terrain changes and water levels**

 Back to the server side within the screen command we will download and install custom terrains.
 We will also change the default water level.
 ```
-screen -r 43305.Opensim_1
+screen -r Opensim_1
 ```
-From the opensim console we will change the default water level wihich is 20m to 25m.
+From the opensim console we will change the default water level wihich is 20m to 24.8m.
 While logged into the opensim server with our user avatar when the command is issued you will immedialy see the level of water change.
 ```
 set water height 24.8
 ```

-Now we can CTRL+A+D to exit console to terminal will create a directory for our custom terrains.
+Now we can CTRL+A+D to exit console to terminal will create a directory for our custom terrains and general backups.
 Then download a few free terrians and load them while we are in the viewer.
 In the DOCROOT of your opensim account as user.
 Not within the opensim directory.
 ```
-mkdir terrain
+mkdir backups
-cd terrain
+cd backups
 ```

 Now we will download and test three free terrain files from.